masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/styles-and-animations/display-helpers/zh-CN.md

----
-title: Display helpers（显示辅助）
+# Display helpers（显示辅助）

-desc: "The display helpers allow you to control the display of content.
-This includes being conditionally visible based upon the current viewport, or the actual element display type."
+The display helpers allow you to control the display of content.
+This includes being conditionally visible based upon the current viewport, or the actual element display type.
----

 ## 示例